colinhacks/zshy/README.md

 <h2 align="center">What is <code>zshy</code>?</h2>

-`zshy` is a simple-but-powerful build tool for transpiling TypeScript libraries.
+`zshy` is a simple, zero-config build tool for transpiling TypeScript libraries.
 It was originally created as internal build tool for [Zod](https://github.com/colinhacks/zod) but is now available as a general-purpose tool for TypeScript libraries.

 ### Features